 Jane Henney '69 was the first woman commissioner of the Food and Drug Administration.

 Marcia Sowles '72 serves as a trial attorney with the U.S. Department of Justice in Washington, D.C.

 Ecologist Jerry Sweeten ’75 is the 2009 Indiana Professor of the Year, honored for his dedication to preparing students to solve problems through knowledge, compassion for others and keen awareness of Earth’s life support systems.

 Sarah Kurtz ’79 received the prestigious 2007 Dan David Prize for her “exceptional and profound contributions” to the field of photovoltaic energy.

 Stan Hooley '80 is the executive director of the Iditarod Trail Sled Dog Race.

-Randy Dormans '92 is an animator at DreamWorks SKG.
+Randy Dormans '92 is a supervising producer at DreamWorks Animation.